 The first step to joining a Basin Advisory Council is to determine which one you are in.
 You can use the map below to find where you live and what BAC it corresponds to.
 Note that the upper part of the Chattahoochee basin – upriver of where the river flows out of Lake Lanier – has its own council, the Lanier BAC.

 Then, you can fill out our online application for BAC membership.
-We will select members to ensure a diverse set of interests and perspectives on each council.
+We encourage members with a diverse set of interests and perspectives to apply for membership.
 If you have any questions, you can contact us at firstname.lastname@example.org